-Turning my anxiety into a positive
+Step #3: Turning my travel anxiety into a positive

 Writing about my anxiety on my travel blog was the best thing I ever did.
 Until that point, I’d hidden it from my writing, because no other bloggers were discussing mental health issues in public.
 I was afraid that people would judge me if I wrote about the panic attacks I’d had around the world — almost as if it was a sign that I was a bad traveler or I wasn’t making the most of my opportunities.